dabble-r/Stat_Man_PRO/readme.md

 # Baseball League Stat Tracker

-A simple Python application to track and manage statistics for baseball leagues.
+A Python application to track and manage statistics for baseball leagues.

 ---

 ## Features

+- Create and manage leagues
 - Create and manage teams
 - Add and update player stats
+- view top teams by batting average
-- View top players by batting average or other stats
+- View top players by batting average
-- Search for players and teams
+- Visualize player and team progress sa graphs
-- Export or view league statistics
+- Export or view league statistics as .csv files

 ---

 ## License

 - This project is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.

 - See LICENSE for details.